anonymframework/Sagi/README.md

  >You shouldn't call any where query before `save` method for create
  >new data otherwise save method will update your datas.

- >You can also use QueryBuilder `create` method for this process.
+ >You can also use  `create` method for this process.
+ >After saving data we will run a `select` query for get your last added data.
+If you don't have a primary key you can see just datas you set in attributes

  ```php